JASON HOELSCHER STUDIO | ABOUT / CV

 SELECTED PUBLIC AND SITE-SPECIFIC WORKS

-SELECTED PUBLIC ART FINALIST, SHORTLIST, AND REGISTRY SELECTIONS
+SELECTED PUBLIC ART FINALIST AND ARTIST REGISTRY SELECTIONS

 SELECTED SOLO EXHIBITIONS